MichaelStott/tech-squawks/web/content/cloud_computing/classifications.md

 #### Software as a Service - SaaS

 For _SaaS_ products, the user manages none of the underlying instrastructure or application logic and simply and consumes the end result of an application.
+Any API offering could be considered a SaaS product, such as Dropbox.
 An example of this would be Dropbox or the AWS S3 service, where users can upload data through a web console or API while AWS maintains all backend services.

 ### Cloud Computing Deployment Models